For further information on a tried and tested product for counteracting thinning hair, click here.

 Certain drugs can also cause hair loss.
 The most common medical treatment that causes hair loss is chemotherapy.
 The drug medication attacks the hair cells, causing hair loss from the scalp.
 Certain prescription drugs (for instance for thyroid hormone deficiency, diabetes and lupus) and dieting supplements are also causes of hair loss.
-Once these drug medications are stopped, the hair loss problem should disappear.
+Once these drug medications are stopped, the hair shedding problem should disappear.

 Other stresses to the hair may include frequent dyeing and chemicals such as perming solutions applied to the hair.
 Generally, healthy hair can undergo these treatments without showing signs of stress if they are not done too often.
 But if hair is not allowed a chance to recover from the constant application of hair chemicals, then it becomes brittle and starts to break off.
 No matter how healthy and strong your hair is today, you could experience severe hair loss after undergoing a harsh chemical process such as a perm or color.
 The hair salon certainly contributes largely to the application of chemical substances, but some women often play their part at home to ruin their hair.
 There are cases where women confessed that they bleach their hair at home, color it over and then go to the salon for yet another bleaching.
 The stylist, not informed about the “home treatment”, completes the harmful procedure using another strong chemical.

 These women usually pay the price for such fallacy, but fortunately most of these cases do not result in complete hair loss and the damage can usually be repaired.
-The hair loss repair programme includes protein treatments and other conditioning methods to strengthen the remaining hair; also a good hair cut that will remove most of the damage; and a gentle hair-care routine that will minimize further hair loss due to breakage.
+The hair loss repair program includes protein treatments and other conditioning methods to strengthen the remaining hair; also a good hair cut that will repair most of the damage; and a gentle hair-care routine that will minimize further hair loss due to breakage.
 You should also refrain from using thermal styling tools and undergoing any further chemical procedures until the hair is completely grown out.

 For more serious cases, do seek the professional help of a licensed dermatologist for a complete diagnosis and treatment plan.
-This important action may be the first step in ending your hair loss.
+This important action may be the first step in reversing hair your loss.
 There are also a few other hair loss treatment options that can be explored.
-They include shampoos, conditioners and topical treatments that stimulate hair growth and prevent further hair loss; vitamin supplements; and stimulatory treatments such as massage, infra-red and laser therapy.
+They include shampoos, conditioners and topical treatments that stimulate hair growth and prevent further hair loss; vitamin supplements; and stimulation treatments such as massage, infra-red and laser therapy.
 The most successful of these hair loss treatments are the topical treatments.
 While they are quite expensive, they produce the best results.
 Among them are Rogaine for women and a much more affordable yet very successful product, Lipogaine.
 Although Rogaine activates the follicle’s growth phase, it has no effect on the DHT production that eventually leads to hair-follicle atrophy.
 See the discussion of the methods and products available to counteract hair loss in the next section.

 In the section HAIR LOSS: RESTORE AND KEEP YOUR HAIR the various ways to end hair loss in men and women will be discussed.